 Emil is well known to often engage in moral questions, questions most people would find depressing and probably unethical.
-The reason for that is because much of these questions usually touched on existentialistic and nihilistic related topics.
-With all this said, why wouldn’t an existentialistic just commit suicide if there is nothing to live for?
+The reason for that is because many of them touch on topics such as existentialism and nihilism.
+With all this said, why wouldn’t an existentialist just commit suicide if there is nothing to live for?
 Ironically, this might sound optimistic for a pessimistic philosopher such as Emil, in his book All Gall Is Divided he explains:

 Only optimists commit suicide, optimists who no longer succeed at being optimists.
 The others, having no reason to live, why would they have any to die?